Ixcateopan (archaeological site): Background

 Later migrations to the area brought ethnicities such as the Purépecha, the Mixtecs, the Maya and the Zapotecs who left traces on the local cultures as they established commercial centers around the 7th century.
 In the 8th century, Toltec influence was felt as they traveled the many trade routes through here in search of tropical bird plumage and amate paper.
 From the 12th century to the 15th, the various peoples of the state were influenced by the Chichimecas, culminating in Aztec domination by the 15th century.

 In the 11th century, new migrations entered the area from the north, which included the Nahuas, who occupied what is now the center of the state and the Purépecha who took over the west.
 The Nahuas established themselves in Zacatula, Atoyac and Tlacotepec, later conquering the areas occupied by the Chontals and Matlatzincas.

-By the 15th century, the territory of modern Guerrero state was inhabited by a number of peoples, none of whom had major cities or population centers.
+By the 15th century, the territory of the modern-day state of Guerrero was inhabited by a number of peoples, none of whom had major cities or population centers.
 The most important of these peoples where the Purépecha, Cuitlatecs, Ocuitecas and Matlatzincas in the Tierra Caliente, the Chontales, Mazatlecos and Tlahuicas in the Sierra del Norte, the Coixcas and Tepoztecos in the Central Valleys, the Tlapanecos and Mixtecs in the La Montaña, the Jopis, Mixtecos and Amuzgos in Costa Chica and Tolimecas, Chubias, Pantecas and Cuitlecas in Costa Grande.
 Most of these lived in smaller dominions with moderate social stratification.
 One distinctive feature of the peoples of this was the use of cotton garments.

 The Aztecs began making incursions in the Guerrero area as early as 1414 under Chimalpopoca as part of the conquest of the Toluca Valley.
 Incursions into the Tierra Caliente came around 1433 under Itzcoatl who attacked the Cuitlatecos settled between the Teloloapan and Cocula Rivers.
 By 1440, the Aztec Empire controlled the north of the state, or the mountainous areas.
 Attempts to take the Costa Chica area began in 1452 against the Yopis, which failed.
 Various battles would be fought between 1452 and 1511 before most of the rest of the state became Aztec tributary provinces.
 The modern state of Guerrero the comprised seven Aztec provinces.

 Some of the inhabitants of this area before the Conquest were the Cohuixas and the Chontals.
 The native community located at what is now the southern edge of the town dates back to at least 350 CE.
 This community was an important regional ceremonial center as well as the headquarters for the guardian soldiers.
 It was also closely associated with the production of cotton and cotton products, a valuable commodity at the time.
 Ixcateopan was one of the last cities to be subjugated by the Aztec Empire.
 The location served as a point to gather and then distribute tribute from surrounding areas.
 Mexica from other parts of the Aztec Empire, including soldiers, came here due to the wars between them and the Purépecha Empire.
 Because of this, Ixcateopan, originally a purely Chontal city, became multicultural.